njmorales/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](sshkeygensuccess.PNG)

 ## Step 6: Optimizing Remote Running
-* You can write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit.
-For example, this command will log in and list the home directory on the remote server:
+* You can write a command in quotes at the end of an ssh command to run it on the remote server without having to login and logout.
+This command will log in and list the home directory on the remote server, then return you to your client directory:
 ```
 $ ssh cs15lwi22xx@ieng6.ucsd.edu "ls"
 ```
-* You can also use semicolons to run multiple commands on the same line in most terminals.
-For example, try:
+* You can also use semicolons to run multiple commands on the same line:
 ```
 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 ```